Case studies:

 Timing is everything: Launching a new brand on the cusp of Covid

-A year’s tireless work in listening, collaborating and refining the new brand, vision, mission and values culminated in the internal brand launch conference with 850 leaders and depot managers.
 After a thrilling day, the emotional finale was a long service awards ceremony.
-Many employees were recognised for 10, 20, 30 even 40 years of service, with one employee amazingly having achieved 50 years.
+Many employees were recognised for 10, 20, 30 and even 40 years of service, with one employee amazingly having achieved 50 years.

-No sooner was the conference over, than the dramatic events of a national lockdown unfolded.
+No sooner was the conference over than the dramatic events of a national lockdown unfolded.
 It wasn’t long before the ability of Sunbelt to deliver a total service solution was tested.

 “On the evening of 25 March 2020, we were asked to provide equipment and expertise to create two NHS drive-through testing centres.
 We used all of our in-house capability to turn around the request within 24 hours.
 Now we are delivering 20-30 testing sites per week, and each month we provide after care services and more than 200,000 litres of fuel to keep the sites running.